XeSquirmy/SmashBot/Readme.md

 5. Run dolphin and start up Melee.
 6. Move focus over to the dolphin window.
 (Or else turn on background input on the controller) Just click on the dolphin window to do this.
 7. Set player 1 to Marth.
 The CPU will choose its own character.
 Set the stage to Final Destination.
 Start the match.

+When working with OSX make the XDG_DATA_HOME variable equal to "/Users/ahmed/Library/Application Support/Dolphin"